Keyoku

 What the harness does.

-Keyoku covers the full loop: trace what you do, mine what repeats, and run what you approve — with connectors, goals, and an audit trail around it.
+Keyoku covers the full loop: trace what you do, mine what repeats, surface it proactively, and run what you approve — with knowledge, connectors, goals, and an audit trail around it.

 Activity tracing

-A PostToolUse hook records every Bash, Edit, Write, and Read tool call.
+Hooks record every Bash, Edit, Write, Read, and MCP tool call.

-Events land in ~/.keyoku/activity.jsonl (size-capped ~10k events).
-Successful connector calls are recorded too.
+Events land in ~/.keyoku/activity.jsonl (size-capped ~10k events), with secrets redacted at record time.
+Successful connector calls are recorded too. `keyoku pause` / `resume` is the privacy switch.

 Pattern mining